DerellLicht/wbigcalc/readme.md

 ### Other tasks

-- add support for negative input numbers
 - In addition to 3/5-spacing options, add 0-space option, to aid in copying numbers
+- Add script handler, to ease computations on large numbers

 ### Program modifications
 **09/10/24**